rrehs/reepopeepo/README.md

 # Instructions
+1. Download the entire folder
-1. Open index.html in a tab in your web browser
+2. Open index.html using a web browser